 Onion: Vidalia onions work great in this recipe.
 They are sweet, and the flavor really pops as you caramelize them.
 In this case, you just need one onion.
 In a pinch, you could also use white onion, shallots, or spring onions.

-Cream Cheese: Be sure the cream cheese is at room temperature before adding it to the other ingredients.
+Cream Cheese: Cube the cream cheese before adding it to the skillet for easier melting and mixing.

 Cheese: French Onion Dip does not have to be super challenging to make.
 However, one trick to make it stand out is to use authentic Swiss Gruyere Cheese!
 Trust me on this one.
 It’s the best all-around cheese for baking because of its firmness and anti-stringiness if that is even a word.
 It is now, I guess.
 It also has a nutty flavor that is delicious!
 If you can’t find Gruyere, you can use French Comte cheese.
 Regular old Swiss cheese you find in masses at the grocery store may be substituted, but beware!
 The texture is different, and it may not give you that dip that stands out from the crowd.